A short introduction to the architecture of a video call

 The architecture of a room: P2P vs. SFU calls

 While they can offer superior call quality, P2P calls are hard to scale.
 The upstream bandwidth used by a P2P call scales as n-1, where n is the number of participants.
-For this reason, when more than four users are connected on a call using the Daily platform, the call will switch to a cloud connection using a Selective Forwarding Unit — an SFU.
+For this reason, when more than four users are connected on a call using the Daily platform, we strongly recommend switching to a cloud connection using an SFU.

 An SFU is a media server that processes, re-encrypts, and routes media tracks to the correct destinations.
 Participants in this type of call publish and receive tracks to and from an SFU, minimizing the number of tracks sent and received.